PeterRobards/Yall_Scan/README.md

 ```

-To install these dependencies with via the 'requirements.txt' file, simply use  `pip -m install -r requirements.txt`
+To install these dependencies via the 'requirements.txt' file, simply use  `pip -m install -r requirements.txt`

 ### Linux